Dynamic Configuration Center User Manual

 }

-Where app=default is the group, demo is the key, and test is the value.
+In this case, app=default is the group value, demo is the key value, and test is the value.

-When the node data is successfully created, the dynamic configuration is successfully published in the configuration center.
+Once the node data is created successfully, the dynamic configuration has been successfully published to the configuration center.

-Observe if the log file contains the following log output:
+Check the Demo microservice console for the following log output:

-If the log output is correct, it means that the dynamic configuration is published successfully and the sermant-agent has listened to the dynamic configuration.
+If the log output is correct, it indicates that the dynamic configuration was successfully published, and the Sermant Agent has detected the dynamic configuration.

 # Publish Configuration